Home Décor

 Photo by Houzlook from Pexels

-Neutral, Natural, and Navy Blue
+Navy Home Decor: Neutral, Natural, and Navy

-The colors of the materials above all mesh well with navy blue, but it’s important to maintain a sense of contrast to ensure that the pieces get the focus that they deserve in the space.
+The navy color palette is often selected for its calming, soothing feel, and an excellent way to keep this sense of ease consistent is by populating a navy blue space with neutral, natural tones.
+By this, we mean elements of natural wood, wicker, rattan, leather, and even stone to sustain a sense of relaxation and ease in your space.
+The colors of the materials above all mesh well with navy blue, but it’s essential to maintain a sense of contrast to ensure that the pieces get the focus that they deserve in the space.
 Choose lighter straw-like tones for wicker chairs, go as dark as possible with a leather sofa, and pick a wooden table with a complex grain to ensure the room doesn’t feel one note.

-Navy Blue Interior Paint Ideas by DeCasa Collections
+Interior Paint Ideas by DeCasa Collections

 Photo by Elena Popova from Unsplash

-Go Bold with Navy Blue and Gold
+Navy Home Decor: Go Bold with Gold

-When figuring out what style of interior design you connect with, you might feel inclined to lean toward a more regal, glamorous direction, which is where this combination comes in.
+When figuring out what interior design style you connect with, you might lean toward a more regal, glamorous direction, which is where this combination comes in.
 Accenting a navy blue color palette with golden features is a great way to enliven a space, with metallic golds bringing in a bright, reflective touch that contrasts nicely with bases of dark blues.
+Too much gold in any context is a nono, but if you carefully consider pieces, the flashes of gold will have a stunning effect.
+Consider tables with golden legs, golden frames for pictures and paintings, or even a gold-rimmed mirror to help increase the sense of space in a room.
+Don’t go over the top, but flashes of gold can have a significant effect.

-Navy Blue Bedroom Ideas by DeCasa Collections
+Bedroom Ideas by DeCasa Collections

-Photo by Max Vakhtbovych from Pexels
+Photo by Max Rahubovskiy from Pexels

-White and Navy Blue for a Nautical Theme
+White and Blue for a Nautical Theme

-In a navy blue painted kitchen, white tables and worktops can shine and stand out, while adorning a white living room with rich navy sofas and chairs creates a highly inviting sense for making yourself and any guests feeling comfortable.
+This is perhaps the most traditionally “naval” navy blue color combination, eliciting images of maritime work and nautical imagery.
+It’s a classic for good reason, creating a clean and crisp contrast that lends itself to almost any room of the house.
+The juxtaposition of the deep tones of navy blue and crisp, clean white shades makes for a very classy yet comforting effect.
+In a navy blue painted kitchen, white tables and worktops can shine and stand out, while adorning a white living room with rich navy sofas and chairs creates a highly inviting sense for making yourself and any guests feel comfortable.
 Blue cabinets, blinds, or even towels can be a great way to make a white bathroom feel less clinical and more balanced, channeling the principles of Lagom design

-Navy Blue Bedroom Interior by DeCasa Collections
+Bedroom Interior by DeCasa Collections

-Photo by Max Vakhtbovych from Pexels
+Photo by Max Rahubovskiy from Pexels

-Quick Tip – Consider the vibe: Are you trying to make a room feel glamorous, impressive, and dramatic, or relaxed, inviting, and comfortable?
+Insight – Consider the vibe: Are you trying to make a room feel glamorous, impressive, and dramatic, or relaxed, inviting, and comfortable?
 Being able to distinguish between these vibes will inform your color choices.

 What Now